-Figure 4-71 Time settings
+Figure 4-91 Time settings

-- > Time Zone Select your local time zone from this pull down list. - Date Enter your local date in MM/DD/YY into the right blanks. - Time Enter your local time in HH/MM/SS into the right blanks.

-➤ NTP Server Prior - Enter the address for the NTP Server, then the Router will get the time from the NTP Server preferentially.
-In addition, for some built-in common NTP Servers, the Router can get time automatically once it connects the Internet.
+- Time Zone Select your local time zone from this pull down list. - Date Enter your local date in MM/DD/YY into the right blanks. - > Time - Enter your local time in HH/MM/SS into the right blanks. - > NTP Server I / NTP Server II Enter the address or domain of the NTP Server I or NTP Server II, and then the Router will get the time from the NTP Server preferentially.
+In addition, the Router built-in some common NTP Servers, so it can get time automatically once it connects the Internet. - Enable Daylight Saving - Check the box to enable the Daylight Saving function. - > Start The time to start the Daylight Saving.
+Select the month in the first field, the week in the second field, the day in the third field and the time in the last field. - > End The time to end the Daylight Saving.
+Select the month in the first field, the week in the second field, the day in the third field and the time in the last field.

+Daylight Saving Status - Displays the status whether the Daylight Saving is in use.

-To configure the system manually:
+To set time manually:

-- 1. Select your local time zone.

-- 2. Enter date and time in the right blanks.

-- 3. Click Save to save the configuration.

-To configure the system automatically:

 - 1. Select your local time zone. - 2.
+Enter the Date in Month/Day/Year format. - 3.
+Enter the Time in Hour/Minute/Second format. - Click Save.

+To set time automatically:

-Enter the IP address for NTP Server Prior. - 3.
+- 1. Select your local time zone. - 2.
+Enter the address or domain of the NTP Server I or NTP Server II. - 3.
 Click the Get GMT button to get system time from Internet if you have connected to the Internet.